Sen. Orrin Hatch eyes legacy with archive, think tank plans

 After helping to pass a sweeping overhaul of the tax code and persuading President Donald Trump to downsize two national monuments, the Republican Hatch announced in January that he will be leaving office at the end of the year.

-Hatch, 83, is a staunch conservative who worked with the late liberal lion Massachusetts Sen. Ted Kennedy to pass the American Disabilities Act and the Children's Health Insurance Program, and also authored landmark bipartisan legislation increasing access to generic-drugs.
+Hatch, 83, is a staunch conservative who worked with the late liberal lion Massachusetts Sen. Ted Kennedy to pass the Americans with Disabilities Act and the Children's Health Insurance Program, and also authored landmark bipartisan legislation increasing access to generic-drugs.

 Hatch has also clashed with opponents in recent years.
 During a tax-cut debate with liberal firebrand Democratic Sen. Sherrod Brown of Ohio last year, Hatch said he was tired of the Democrat's "bull crap."
 Earlier this year, Hatch used an expletive during a speech to describe supporters of former President Barack Obama's health care law, though he later apologized.